express-vue/express-vue/README.md

 ## Examples

-A Super Simple example can be found at [express-vue/express-vue-super-simple](https://github.com/express-vue/express-vue-super-simple)

-A full example can be found at: [express-vue/express-vue-example](https://github.com/express-vue/express-vue-example)
+An example can be found in this project, in the example folder.

 ## Usage